radiantearth/stac-api-spec/README.md

 This specification has evolved over the past couple years, and is used in production in a variety of deployments.
 It is currently in a 'beta' state, with no major changes anticipated.
 For 1.0-beta we remain fully aligned with [OGC API - Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html) Version 1.0, and we are working to stay aligned as the additional OGC API components mature.
 This may result in minor changes as things evolve.
+The STAC specification follows [Semantic Versioning](https://semver.org/), so once 1.0.0 is reached any breaking change will require the spec to go to 2.0.0.

 ## Communication